 ls -lh /data/dump.rdb

-Goal: After a pod restart with an empty /data volume the Redis stream would be blank while Snowflake still has authoritative history.
-The consumer can seed the stream so downstream tools relying on recent backlog have context.
+After a pod restart with an empty /data volume, your Redis stream will be blank while Snowflake still holds the authoritative history.
+The restore step seeds the stream so any downstream consumers that rely on recent backlog have context to work with.

 • Stream length is 0

-1. Query Snowflake TRACKED joined to USER for rows within last RESTORE_DAYS days (default 7).
+1. The consumer queries Snowflake's TRACKED table joined to USER for rows within the last RESTORE_DAYS days (default 7).

-2. Apply filters for saved / visited based on flags.
+2. Filters apply for saved / visited based on your flags.

 Var Default Description